JeremieLitzler/journal/docs/posts/2022-10-13-how-much--how-little-compost-do-you-need-to-grow-great-vegetables-charles-dowding/README.md

 _Credits: image taken from Charles Dowding's vlog_

-If you want a big resource on the No Dig method, [checkout Charles's book](https://amzn.to/3ELjByW).
+If you want a big resource on the No Dig method, Checkout Charles’s book (use the link according to your location: [in France](https://amzn.to/3ELjByW), [in the US](https://amzn.to/3SROzJm) or [in the UK](https://amzn.to/3Nlrpd1)) for more details.